cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-06-07-some-things-to-remember-before-acting-pretentiously.md

 I'm glad I realized that, and I hope to never forget the long road that brought me here.
 Or am I starting to forget?
 Maybe I should recap how insignificant I am and how much I owe to others.
-Maybe it's a good time to my roots.
+Maybe now it's a good time to remember my humble roots.
 Seriously.

 <figure class="jb_picture">